frankmeza/mashape_devapps/README.md

 The tests can be run with the very simple `rake` command.

 ## How to Use the API

+First, an `Admin` can perform CRUD operations on, and manage both Developers and their Applications.
+They must first be created in the Rails Console, as there is no API meant for creating Admins.
 ```
 $ rails console
 ```